Share

 Indication Therapy control

-The recommended blood flow rate is 150 to 700 mL/min.
+To support adequate elimination performance, the recommended blood flow rate is 150 to 700 mL/min.
 The minimum blood flow rate is 100 mL/min.
+Lower flow rates may be associated with increased risk of clotting.
 Please refer to the instructions for use by the manufacturer of the primary circuit.

 Indication Therapy control